The finally named AEW video game, AEW Fight Forever, is still in development, but it could be closer to its release date than many expected.

 While we don't know quite how expansive the game will be, we do know it's likely to be restricted to talents who have signed a formal contract with AEW.

-That means a handful of wrestlers who have worked AEW Dark but haven't yet signed with the company won't be included, which was something confirmed recently by Aubrey Edwards to be the case for the AEW Elite GM game.
+That means legends from other promotions like GCW's Nick Gage or NJPW's Minoru Suzuki and indie talents that have worked AEW Dark but not yet signed with the company are likely not to make the roster, and this recently confirmed by Aubrey Edwards to be the case for the AEW Elite GM game.

-However, that still leaves room for dozens of mainstays in All Elite Wrestling to be included in the AEW Console Game roster.
+However, that still leaves room for dozens of mainstays in All Elite Wrestling to be included in the AEW Fight Forever roster.